rohanmahy/mls-private-external/draft-mahy-mls-private-external.md

 # IANA Considerations

+IANA, please replace the value RFC XXXX with the name of this document.
 ## MLS Wire Formats

 This document requests the addition of a new entry to the "MLS Wire Formats" registry defined in {{Section 17.2 of !RFC9420}}: